Volodymyr Muntyan: Personal life and death

-Volodymyr Muntyan is the son of a Red Army veteran who fought in the Winter War (Soviet-Finnish War), the Eastern Front of World War II, and the Soviet–Japanese War.
+Muntyan was the son of a Red Army veteran who fought in the Winter War (Soviet-Finnish War), the Eastern Front of World War II, and the Soviet–Japanese War.
 His father, Fedir Muntyanu, had 11 brothers.
 When Fedir Muntyanu received his passport, he declared himself Russian.
-Only when Volodymyr was 14 or 15, he became aware that his father was actually from Moldova.
-The mother of Volodymyr is Russian from the Voronezh Oblast.
-In the Soviet times there existed a popular anecdote about Muntyan's ancestry speculating that he may be of Armenian origin.
+Only when Muntyan was 14 or 15 did he become aware that his father was actually from Moldova.
+Muntyan's mother was Russian from the Voronezh Oblast.
+In the Soviet times, there existed a popular anecdote about Muntyan's ancestry speculating that he may be of Armenian origin.

-The father of Volodymyr worked as a fitter at a local asphalt concrete plant.
+Muntyan's father worked as a fitter at a local asphalt concrete plant.

-By the time Volodymyr started to go to school, his family had already moved to Kyiv.
+By the time Muntyan started to go to school, his family had already moved to Kyiv.
 During his time at school, he was interested in several types of sports such as volleyball, basketball, skiing, and ice skating.
 Moreover, Muntyan became even more involved in acrobatics, becoming the Kyiv city champion among student athletes at the age of 10 and receiving the adult-grade 3rd degree GTO standards in acrobatics.
 At that time, he never thought that he would drop out of acrobatics and become a football player.
 Soon, his family received a bigger apartment granted by the factory where his father worked.
-It happened so that the place was close to the SKA stadium (today CSK ZSU Stadium) and far away from where he practiced acrobatics.
+It so happened that the place was close to the SKA stadium (today CSK ZSU Stadium) and far away from where he practiced acrobatics.
 The young Muntyan started to spend more time at the stadium, where there was more football practice.

+Muntyan died after a long illness on 1 December 2025, at the age of 79.